What Happens to Your Body When You Drink Beer Every Night

 While having a few beers may lead you to think you are sleeping well, it's poor sleep quality, which is less restorative.
 "We can all agree that poor sleep interferes with mental functioning and our energy level the next day," says Huggins.

-Boyd agrees.
 "Drinking too much beer can cause sleep disruption because it causes your insulin to spike in the middle of the night if drank later in the day, thus causing you to wake up.
-In the morning, you end up feeling groggy and not optimal for the rest of the day."
+In the morning, you end up feeling groggy and not optimal for the rest of the day," she explains.

 There's one benefit of having a brewski, though…